MarcAlx/GBKit/README.md

 - 02-interrupts.gb

-_n.b Some initialization are required in order to be compliant with this tool (set F to 0xB0, MMU must return to 0x90 for LY (0xFF44), CPU must log at each instruction via cpu.registers.describe())_
+_n.b Some initialization are required in order to be compliant with this tool (set F to 0xB0, MMU must return to 0x90 for LY (0xFF44), CPU must log at each instruction via cpu.registers.describe())_ (see branch /dev/gb_doc)

 ### Unit test